 Another nice bass

-You got to love this with the fly rod and that tiny little bug.
+You got to love landing these brutes with the fly rod and that tiny little bug.
 The one on the lower left pushed 13 oz.

-The story behind this little bug----one of the bream my son-in-law caught, inhaled this little fly into his stomach with only the tip end of the fly showing in his throat.
+The story behind this little bug----one of the bream my B.T. landed, inhaled this little fly into his stomach with only the tip end of the fly showing in his throat.
 Even the forceps wouldn’t retrieve it.
-I had to perform surgery on the fish that night when I clean it to retrieve the little bugger ;so switching to another popper kind of slowed things down -----this is like when your buddy is catching fish left and right with this little fly and you ask him; hey do you have another one of those flies?
+I had to perform surgery on the fish that night when I clean it to retrieve the little bugger; so switching to another popper kind of slowed things down -----this is like when your buddy is catching fish left and right with this little fly and you ask him; hey do you have another one of those flies?
 He says this is the only one I have, well the bream had the only fly we needed that evening and it was deep in his stomach.